 The mesa is capped with thick beds of andesite and basaltic andesite.
 Peeking out under these are beds mapped as phreatomagmatic deposits.
-Presumably the vent was Otowi Peak, which sits on top of the mesa in the last frame, and where the phreatomagmatic beds reach their greatest thickness.
+Presumably the vent was Otowi Peak, which sits on top of the mesa to the right, and where the phreatomagmatic beds reach their greatest thickness.

 If one wishes to view a maar deposit close up, there is no better

-place than lower Frijoles Canyon in Bandelier National Monument.
+place in the Jemez region than lower Frijoles Canyon in Bandelier

-The Upper Falls Trail provides a fairly easy hike from the
+National Monument.
+The Upper Falls Trail provides a fairly easy